wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 #### substituted

-1.&emsp;Being afraid seems to be involuntary; being afraid seems to be something beyond your own control.
+1. Being afraid seems to be involuntary; being afraid seems to be something beyond your own control.
 ²Yet I have said already that only constructive acts should be involuntary.
 3My control can take over everything that does not matter, while my guidance can direct everything that does matter, if you so choose.
 ⁴Fear cannot be controlled by me, but fear can be self-controlled.